FAQ

 What about herbs?

-Yes, I always recommend (but never sell or make my patients buy) herbs and supplements.
+Yes, I often recommend (but never sell or make my patients buy) herbs and supplements.
 Unlike Western herbs, Chinese herbs are used in specific combinations (“formulas”), as opposed to single herbs.
 An herbal formula may be comprised of as many as 6 to 15 herbs, acting synergistically within the formula.

 Can you guarantee the results?